urbanairship/hbackup/README.md

  - Uses a custom checksum to verify the integrity of backups in S3 (normal S3 checksums don't work for multipart uploads)
  - Provides a health check which can verify that all files in the destination are within some delta of the corresponding source file

+Why would I choose this tool instead of Hadoop distcp?
+ - Distcp requires a mapreduce cluster, and the Hadoop S3FileSystem doesn't support uploading files over 5GB since it doesn't use the multipart upload API.
+Depending on your use case, these factors might be important, but distcp does fine in many cases.

 ## Usage

 There are three "main" functions in HBackup: